- Certificate of Deposit FAQs

 Can I change my renewal selection I made when opening my CD?

 You may change your renewal selection at any time before your CD has reached its maturity date.
-You can contact us via online banking from your Secure Email/Message Center, by phone or by visiting one of our branches.
+You can contact us within Online Banking from Secure Email located under Additional Services, by phone or by visiting one of our branches.
 Please provide your instructions to either renew or deposit the funds into the selected account.

 After the maturity date of your CD you will have a 10-day grace period following the renewal date.
 If you want to make changes to the term or if you wish to make a withdrawal from your CD during this 10-day grace period, your existing CD will need to close and a new one opened with the new terms and conditions.